-BREAKING: Shalala files to run for Congress
+BREAKING: Shalala makes run for Congress official with video announcement

-Former University of Miami President Donna Shalala filed to run for Congress on March 5.
-She is expected to make an official announcement on March 7, according to officials from her campaign.
-Shalala, 77, joins nine Democrats in the running for Republican Rep. Ileana Ros-Lehtinen’s seat in Congress.
+It’s official: Shalala for Congress.
+Former University of Miami President Donna Shalala filed to run for Congress on March 5 and made an official video announcement on March 7 on her website.
+Shalala, 77, joins eight Democrats in the running for Republican Rep. Ileana Ros-Lehtinen’s seat in Congress.

+In the video, Shalala says she decided to run for Congress because she saw rights she had “fought for” throughout her life “under attack.”

+She says her goal is to create a truly “great” America – not the one envisioned during President Donald Trump’s “Make America Great Again” campaign – that has good-paying jobs, a fair immigration policy, well-funded educational systems, accessible and affordable healthcare, gender equity, equal rights for the LGBTQ community, a protected environment and safety in schools.

 Ros-Lehtinen, an incumbent since 1989 and an alumna who earned her doctoral degree at UM in 2004, represents Florida’s 27th District in Congress but will retire after this year.